-Four women designing jewelry means four beautiful pieces to be worn by women.
+Four women designing jewellery means four beautiful pieces to be worn by women.
 But that also means four visions.
 What is the secret to your success for making Studio Collect work?

 It is true that each person has her own vision and interpretation but the overall picture is something we all share – same view; same style; same atmosphere.
 When a collection comes out, it contains a variety of pieces made by all four of us but they all breathe the same atmosphere.
 It’s also probably why our customer base is wide and varied with students, women, working women, and even men.